 - Practice “Move, please” in different places – outside, in doorways, at friends’ houses.

-- Show your friends and family how to do it so you dog moves for everyone.
+- Show your friends and family how to do it, so your dog moves for everyone.

 Think carefully about whether you want your dog to stay (don’t move a muscle!) or wait (you can move, but don’t follow me!)
 Some situations require that you tell him to stay and some require that he wait.